-Asian stocks mixed after Wall St falls on virus pressure
+Global stocks lower after Wall St falls on virus pressure

-BEIJING (AP) — Asian stock markets were mixed Friday after Wall Street sank following signs damage to the U.S. economy from the coronavirus is worsening while Congress is deadlocked over possible new aid.
+BEIJING (AP) — Global stock markets were mostly lower Friday after U.S. unemployment claims rose in a sign of worsening economic damage from the coronavirus pandemic while Congress is deadlocked over possible new aid.

-Shanghai and Tokyo retreated while Hong Kong and Seoul gained.
+London, Tokyo and Shanghai retreated while Hong Kong and Seoul gained.
+U.S. stock futures also were lower.

 Investors have been encouraged by progress in developing vaccines.
 But optimism has been dented by rising infection numbers in the United States and some other markets, which prompted renewed curbs on business.